brettneese/messiah-aws/readme.md

 		Status: status,
 	}

-	lambda.Start(Messiah.GetLambdaHandler(handler))
+	Messiah.Start(handler)
 }

 ```

+This will automagically pass/parse the generic Messiah-AWS handler into lambda.Start().
+This makes it much easier to adapt Messiah to any other backend - including, theoretically, a simple HTTP serer - _without changing your code._ You'd just replace "Messiah" with another package that implements Messiah's generic `Request`, `Response` types on your generic Messiah handlers.

-Use Messiah if you want to:
+Use Messiah if:

-#### Separate implementation from business logic
+#### You want to separate implementation from business logic and avoid vendor lock in

-Rather than being tied into Lambda, Messiah's simple layer of abstraction gives you generic methods to access generic `request` and `response` data.
-Switching to a new serverless deployment engine would simply entail adapting Messiah to speak the API of your provider - while it wouldn't be instant, it would be much less work to do so than if you were tied directly into the `events.APIGatewayProxyResponse` and `events.APIGatewayProxyRequest` structs.
+Rather than being tied into Lambda, Messiah's simple layer of abstraction gives you generic methods to access generic `request` and `response` data, and a provider-agnostic `messiah.Start()` method (which simply calls `lambda.Start`.
+Switching to a new serverless deployment engine would simply entail adapting Messiah to speak the API of your provider - while it wouldn't be instant, it would be much less work to do so than if you were tied directly into the `events.APIGatewayProxyResponse` and `events.APIGatewayProxyRequest` structs and `lambda.Start` methods.

+Since Messiah-AWS simply abstracts over the `aws-lambda-go` package, migrating from Lambda to a different provider -- or even a traditional HTTP server -- would simply be a matter of building a different package that implements Messiah's generic `Response`, `Request` types and `Messiah.Start` methods, and updating your import paths to point to this forked version of `Messiah.`

-That being said, Messiah uses embedded types, so you still have access to all that stuff through Messiah's `Request` and `Response` types.
+That being said, Messiah uses embedded types in it's `Request` and `Response` structs, so you still have access to all that stuff through Messiah's `Request` and `Response` types.
+However, talking to those embedded types directly may make it harder to migrate from Lambda to your provider of choice.

-#### Adapt an existing Go API to run on Lambda
+#### You want to adapt an existing Go API to run on Lambda

 If you already have a clean Go API tied into `ServeHTTP(res http.ResponseWriter, req *http.Request)`, adapting your handlers to speak to Messiah instead should be very simple.
 It's a matter of simply modifying your handlers slightly -
 instead of `ServeHTTP(res http.ResponseWriter, req *http.Request)`, you'll change that to something like `Handle(req Messiah.Request)` and instead of `json.NewEncoder(res).Encode(apiResponse)`, you'll simply do something like